fwsoapy/ranked-overlay/README.md

 ### 2. Find your Epic Account ID

-Double-click `GET_ACCOUNT_ID.bat` from the repo.
+Double-click `accound-id.bat` from the repo.
 It will print your account ID in the console window.
 Copy it.

 ### 3. Add your account ID to the server file